-So, first I searched for one I could purchase.
+So first I searched for one I could purchase.
 But, as usual, I couldn’t find exactly what I wanted.
 Story of my life!
-So, what do you I when that happens?
-Make it of course! 🙂
+So, what do I do when that happens?
+I make it of course! 🙂

-Read on to learn how I made a planter chandelier with my lighting contractor.
+Read on to learn how I made a planter chandelier with my lighting contractor with this image as my inspiration.

 Shop for the planter box, florals, and lighting fixture for the planter chandelier

 I visited many lighting stores looking for the actual light fixture I wanted to use to make the planter box chandelier.
+I wanted to find something simple and had the farmhouse style.
 I finally settled on the first one I found at Lowe’s.
 That always happens to me. 🙂

-I needed a fixture that had a flat base that I could attach to the ceiling otherwise I would have just picked out individual pendants.
-Or I could have made the base myself but didn’t want to get into all that for this project.
+I needed a fixture that had a flat base that I could attach to the ceiling because my ceilings are low, otherwise, I would have just picked out individual pendants which is definitely something you could do.

 The next task for making my planter chandelier was to search for something I could use to mimic the look of the beam.
 I ended up using a wooden basket that has rope handles that I purchased at Michael’s.
-I couldn’t find a picture of the exact one I used but you could use anything similar to the image below.
+I couldn’t find the exact one I used, but you could use anything similar to the image below.
 This one is from Amazon but I would also look at Michael’s and Hobby Lobby.

 Keep in mind that you will need to find a basket that is in proportion to your island or whatever you are hanging it over.
 I usually will measure the island and make the light to take up about 2/3 of that space.
 This is just approximate.